What is Managed Future Strategy?

 - The Volatility Factor measures the effect of reacting more slowly to changes in the market volatility through the “volatility of market” mentioned in the above equation.
-The strategy will generally involve a 3 month look-back period which means the volatility will be analysed in the past say 3-6 months.
+The strategy will generally involve a three month look-back period, which means the volatility will be analyzed in the past say 3-6 months.
 A positive return for this factor means that over that time frame, the portfolio with the slower volatility adjustment outperforms the baseline.

 - The Capacity factor measures the effect of re-allocating risk based on capacity constraints.
-This factor compares the performance of a portfolio which trades at $20 billion in capital with the baseline strategy trading at $5billion in capital.
-The same volatility target, limits and restrictions are applied to each of the $5bn and $20bn strategies, except few of these limits are more binding for a larger portfolio.
+This factor compares the performance of a portfolio, which trades at $20 billion in the capital, with the baseline strategy trading at $5billion in the capital.
+The same volatility target, limits, and restrictions are applied to each of the $5bn and $20bn strategies, except a few of these limits are more binding for a larger portfolio.
 In response to these limits, a larger portfolio will re-allocate risk to other positions for achieving the total risk target.
 When the capacity factor returns are positive, it is an indication that the portfolio shall outperform the baseline portfolio.